Theodor W. Adorno: Music and the culture industry

-Adorno criticized jazz and popular music, viewing it as part of the culture industry, that contributes to the present sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable".
+Adorno criticized jazz and popular music, viewing it as part of the culture industry that contributes to the present sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable."

-In his early essays for the Vienna-based journal Anbruch, Adorno claimed that musical progress is proportional to the composer's ability to constructively deal with the possibilities and limitations contained within what he called the "musical material".
+In his early essays for the Vienna-based journal Anbruch, Adorno claimed that musical progress is proportional to the composer's ability to constructively address the possibilities and limitations contained within what he called the "musical material."
 For Adorno, twelve-tone serialism constitutes a decisive, historically developed method of composition.
-The objective validity of composition, according to him, rests with neither the composer's genius nor the work's conformity with prior standards, but with the way in which the work coherently expresses the dialectic of the material.
+The objective validity of composition, according to him, rests with neither the composer's genius nor the work's conformity with prior standards but with the way in which the work coherently expresses the dialectic of the material.
 In this sense, the contemporary absence of composers of the status of Bach or Beethoven is not the sign of musical regression; instead, new music is to be credited with laying bare aspects of the musical material previously repressed: The musical material's liberation from number, the harmonic series and tonal harmony.
 Thus, historical progress is achieved only by the composer who "submits to the work and seemingly does not undertake anything active except to follow where it leads."
 Because historical experience and social relations are embedded within this musical material, it is to the analysis of such material that the critic must turn.
 In the face of this radical liberation of the musical material, Adorno came to criticize those who, like Stravinsky, withdrew from this freedom by taking recourse to forms of the past as well as those who turned twelve-tone composition into a technique that dictated the rules of composition.

 Adorno saw the culture industry as an arena in which critical tendencies or potentialities were eliminated.
 He argued that the culture industry, which produced and circulated cultural commodities through the mass media, manipulated the population.
 Popular culture was identified as a reason why people become passive; the easy pleasures available through consumption of popular culture made people docile and content, no matter how terrible their economic circumstances.
 "Capitalist production so confines them, body and soul, that they fall helpless victims to what is offered them."
 The differences among cultural goods make them appear different, but they are in fact just variations on the same theme.
-He wrote that "the same thing is offered to everybody by the standardized production of consumption goods", but this is concealed under "the manipulation of taste and the official culture's pretense of individualism".
+He wrote that "the same thing is offered to everybody by the standardized production of consumption goods," but the truth is concealed under "the manipulation of taste and the official culture's pretense of individualism."
 By doing so, the culture industry appeals to every single consumer in a unique and personalized way, all while maintaining minimal costs and effort on their behalf.
-Consumers purchase the illusion that every commodity or product is tailored to the individual's personal preference, by incorporating subtle modifications or inexpensive "add-ons" in order to keep the consumer returning for new purchases, and therefore more revenue for the corporation system.
+Consumers purchase the illusion that every commodity or product is tailored to the individual's personal preference by incorporating subtle modifications or inexpensive "add-ons" to keep the consumer returning for new purchases and, therefore, more revenue for the corporation system.
 Adorno conceptualized this phenomenon as pseudo-individualisation and the always-the-same.